Chiropractor Chandler AZ

 Lateral epicondylitis and medial epicondylitis both produce dull and sharp pain around the elbow that can radiate toward the hand when using the elbow muscles.
 The can often occur together in people who use their hands throughout the day for work or exercises.
 More information can be found here on the differences between tennis elbow and golfer's elbow.

 Carpal tunnel and cubital tunnel are also common causes of elbow pain.
 Carpal tunnel is commonly recognized as a median nerve entrapment that causes pain, numbness, and weakness into the thumb, index, and middle finger.
 The median nerve can becomes entrapped or "pinched" under the pronator teres muscles near the elbow.

 Cubital tunnel syndrome is a compression of the ulnar nerve as it travels behind the elbow in the cubital tunnel.
 The ulnar nerve is vulnerable to compression behind the elbow from chronic tendonitis or bumping your elbow.
 Many of us have felt the sensation of hitting your "funny bone" or ulnar nerve.
 Cubital tunnel syndrome treatment also responds well to conservative treatment and acupuncture.

-Acupuncture is thought to release neurochemicals to stimulate the nervous system.
-The resulting changes influence homeostasis, which is our body’s ability to stabilize itself.
+Acupuncture is a noninvasive treatment thought to release neurochemicals to stimulate the nervous system.
+The resulting changes influence homeostasis, which is our body's ability to stabilize itself.
 Stimulation of acupuncture points has been shown to decrease pain sensitivity and increase relaxation.